 Anyone who’s tried using Ethereum during peak traffic knows the pain points all too well.
 According to Ycharts, transaction fees have reached 0.5219 ETH (equivalent to 2,608.43 USD or more) for simple swaps.
-At the same time, confirmation times may stretch into several minutes, and a user feels more like navigating a complex financial instrument than using a modern application.
+At the same time, confirmation times may stretch into several minutes, and a user feels more like operating a complex financial instrument than using a modern application.
 These obstacles have pushed users and developers towards rollups in blockchain, radically changing the way we consider blockchain infrastructure.

 The parallels to Amazon Web Services’ rise in cloud computing are striking, but the question remains whether zkSync can execute on this vision in an increasingly crowded rollup landscape.